A Snapshot of Pancreatic Cancer

 Incidence and Mortality

-In the United States, pancreatic cancer is the fourth leading cause of cancer-related death in both men and women.
-In 2013, more than 45,000 people in the United States will be diagnosed with pancreatic cancer and more than 38,000 will die of this disease.
-Because pancreatic cancer usually is diagnosed at an advanced stage, the survival rate is extremely low compared with those of many other cancer types.
-The pancreatic cancer incidence rate has increased since 1999, and the mortality rate also has increased slightly since 2000.
+Pancreatic cancer, the 12th most common cancer in the United States, is relatively rare; however, it is the fourth leading cause of cancer-related death in both men and women in the United States.
+In 2014, it is estimated that more than 46,000 people in the United States will be diagnosed with pancreatic cancer and nearly 40,000 will die of this disease.
+Because pancreatic cancer usually is diagnosed at an advanced stage, the survival rate is extremely low compared with that of many other cancer types.
+The overall pancreatic cancer incidence rate has not significantly changed since 2002, but the mortality rate has increased an average of 0.4% annually from 2002-2011.

 African Americans have higher rates of pancreatic cancer incidence and mortality than whites or other racial/ethnic groups.
 Pancreatic cancer incidence and mortality rates also are higher in men than in women.

-Cigarette smoking is the most important risk factor for pancreatic cancer, accounting for approximately 20 percent of cases.
-Additional risk factors include longstanding diabetes, inflammation of the pancreas, obesity, and certain hereditary conditions.
-Early-stage pancreatic cancer is asymptomatic, and there is no routine screening test for pancreatic cancer.
+Cigarette smoking is the most important risk factor for pancreatic cancer.
+Additional risk factors include personal history of diabetes or chronic inflammation of the pancreas (pancreatitis), obesity, certain hereditary conditions, and a family history of the disease or pancreatitis.
+Early-stage pancreatic cancer is often asymptomatic, and there is no routine screening test for pancreatic cancer.
 Standard treatments for pancreatic cancer include surgery, radiation therapy, chemotherapy, chemoradiation, and targeted therapy.

 Examples of NCI Activities Relevant to Pancreatic Cancer

-- NCI's Pilot Studies in Pancreatic Cancer funding effort supports small, innovative research projects that are focused on the biology, etiology, detection, prevention, and treatment of this cancer.
+- NCI’s Pilot Studies in Pancreatic Cancer funds efforts to support small, innovative research projects that focus on the biology, etiology, detection, prevention, and treatment of pancreatic cancer.

-- The Pancreatic Cancer Interest Group promotes the exchange of information, enhances interactions, and fosters collaborations among scientists who are working on various aspects of pancreatic cancer.
+- The Pancreatic Cancer Interest Group promotes the exchange of information, enhances interactions, and fosters collaborations among scientists working on various aspects of pancreatic cancer.

-- Two pancreatic-cancer-specific Specialized Programs of Research Excellence (SPOREs) are conducting research to facilitate early detection and treatment of pancreatic cancer.
+- Three pancreatic-cancer-specific Specialized Programs of Research Excellence (SPOREs) are conducting research to facilitate early detection and treatment of pancreatic cancer.

 Selected Advances in Pancreatic Cancer Research